 Insight #6.
 Based on the limited factors and ranges explored, this study did not find evidence of inter-regional policy impacts on the growth of energy production via HTL.

 One initial hypothesis was that regional policies in California might be important to overall growth in HTL production.
-California policies (LCFS, SB1383) did not rank among those explaining 5% or more of the variance along with other factors.
+However, California policies (LCFS, SB1383) did not rank among those explaining 5% or more of the variance along with other factors.
+As a result, we conclude that this test does not show evidence of inter-regional policy impacts on the growth of HTL production.
+There could be other tests of importance or less stringent criteria for importance that would show evidence of inter-regional policy impacts.

 Conclusions